-CONDITIONS OF ISSUE
+CONDITIONS OF USE

-- ADAs are issued by Parafeld Airport Ltd (PAL) subject to the Rules stated in the 'Airside Vehicle Control Handbook' The ADA must be produced on demand to the PAL - Operations Supervisor - 3 PAL may at any time recommend the suspension or cancellation of the ADA. - 4.
-The ADA is required to be worn in a visible location at all times while operating a vehicle airside.
+ADAs are issued by Parafield Airport Ltd (PAL) subject to the Rules stated in the 'Airside Vehicle Control Handbook'.

+The ADA must be produced on demand to the PAL Operations

+Supervisor.

-5. The ADA holder must also carry their State Drivers Licence at - all times - 6.
-Loss or damage to the ADA must be promptly notified to PAL The ADA must be surrendered upon cease of employment or change of employer.
+3. PAL may at any time recommend the suspension or cancellation of operating a vehicle airside.
+5. The ADA holder must also carry their State Drivers Licence at all

+4. The ADA is required to be worn in a visible location at all times while

+S. Loss or damage to the ADA must be promptly notified to PAL.
+The ADA must be surrendered upon cease of employment or change.